-Toggles the printing of the initial comment in the output identifying the version of dig and the query options that have been applied.
-This comment is printed by default.
+Toggles the printing of the initial comment in the output, identifying the version of dig and the query options that have been applied.
+This option always has global effect; it cannot be set globally and then overridden on a per-lookup basis.
+The default is to print this comment.